 - 5. Review and revise emergency shelters, and supportive housing provisions to comply with recent changes to state law (Government Code Section 65583(a)(4) and other documents as necessary to comply. - 6.
-Allow supportive housing in compliance with Government Code 65651, including allowing supportive housing by right in all multi-family and mixed-use zones, ensuring applications are processed within statutory deadlines, and excluding supportive housing units from minimum parking requirements. - 7.
-Add definitions for Emergency Shelters, Transitional Housing, Supportive Housing, Employee Housing, and Farmworker Housing to Chapter 17.04, Use Classifications, Section 17.04.030, Residential Use Classifications.
+Allow supportive housing in compliance with Government Code 65651, including allowing supportive housing by right in all multi-family and mixed-use zones, ensuring applications are processed within statutory deadlines, and excluding supportive housing units from minimum parking requirements. - Add definitions for Emergency Shelters, Transitional Housing, Supportive Housing, Employee Housing, and Farmworker Housing to Chapter 17.04, Use Classifications, Section 17.04.030, Residential Use Classifications.
+Amend Section 17.42.030(B), Schedule 42-1 Mixed Use Compatibility Table to include Transitional and Supportive Housing as permitted use. - Amend the definitions for Residential Care, Limited and General to be consistent with California Health and Safety Code. - 9.
+Establish objective standards for Emergency Shelters, including but not limited to maximum number of beds, location, requirement for preparation of a management plan, provisions for shelters to include common facilities and services, client intake areas, off-street parking, lighting, on-site security, and compliance with applicable codes and regulations.
+The objective standards shall not exceed the provisions pursuant to Government Section 65583.

-Year:

-December 20242025

-Responsible Agency:City of Waterford, Planning DepartmentFunding Source:General Fund
+Year:December 2024Responsible Agency:City of Waterford, Planning DepartmentFunding Source:General Fund